SimonCropp/XunitContext/readme.md

 ## Global Setup

-Xunit has no way to run code once prior to any tests executing.
+Xunit has no way to run code once before any tests executing.
 XUnitContext adds this feature via an attribute.

 <!-- snippet: GlobalSetup.cs -->
 <a id='snippet-GlobalSetup.cs'/></a>